 The Work-Study Program is an opportunity to participate in research-based projects and earn a supplemental income.
 You will also gain valuable experience connecting with various members of the SFU community.
 Because a student’s first commitment is to study, Work-Study hours are flexible, on campus and supervised.

 Work-Study positions are available during the Fall, Spring and Summer terms.
 Successful applicants will be awarded 140 Work-Study hours for a term.
 You must reapply each term you wish to be considered for the Work-Study program.

-To qualify and maintain your eligibility for a Work-Study placement you must:
+To qualify and maintain your eligibility for a Work-Study placement, you must: